kenjyco/chloop/README.md

 #### The dash

 Hitting the `-` key at the prompt will allow you to type a note.

-> Use the `:session_notes` command to view any notes added, with timestamps.

 #### Other keys